 Red Flags: are negative signs in a relationship.

-If you have answered yes to one or more of these questions—your answer is: He is just not that into you.
+If you have answered yes to more than one of these questions—your answer is: He is just not that into you.
 Period.
 Move on.
 If he wants to see you, talk to you, be with you....
 He Will Make The Time.

-When you are grasping on to the hope of love, it can be easy to ignore the obvious Red Flags that are appearing in a relationship.
-Red Flags in my opinion, are gifts from the Universe.
-These signs, if you are paying attention, make it obvious that the guy you think is right for you...is not.
+When we are grasping onto the hope of love, it can be easy to ignore the obvious Red Flags that appear in our relationship.
+Red Flags are gifts from the Universe.
+These signs—if you are paying attention—are cues the guy you think is right for you, is not.

-Usually Red Flags will start off subtle, making you raise an eyebrow and start to question things.
+Many tines, Red Flags will start off subtle, making you raise an eyebrow and start to question things.
 When the Red Flags perpetuate, and you choose not to pay attention, it is only a matter of time before the inevitable happens.
-When your relationship finally does ends, it's relieving for everyone around you, who paid attention to the signs, and tried to warn you.
+When your relationship finally does ends, it is relieving for everyone around you, who paid attention to the signs, and tried to warn you.

 Spotting a Red Flag can be easy, if you remove your rose colored glasses and stop making excuses to his obvious change of heart.
 Red Flags are mostly seen in his actions.
 The way he is treating you will always speak louder than words.
 If he tells you that he misses you, but never makes time to see you anymore—obvious Red Flag that something is wrong.

-When a Red Flag situation comes up, I get it, it's natural to want to ignore it, because no woman wants to face the fact that her relationship is going downhill—and she doesn't understand why.
+When a Red Flag situation comes up, I get it, it is natural to want to ignore it, because no woman wants to face the fact that her relationship is going downhill—and she doesn't understand why.

 Relationships are bound to change some, as this is human nature.
-However, if things between you begin to change drastically—in a negative way, and it's only been a few months that you have been together, it's a Red Flag.
-That type of change is usually due to something that you have no control over...just being you.
-We all have personalities and when a guy loses interest it's because he felt that your personality no longer meshed with his—for one reason or another.
+However, if things between you begin to change drastically—in a negative way and after only a few months together—this is a Red Flag.
+This type of drastic change is usually due to something that you have no control over…expect, being you.
+We all have personalities and when a guy loses interest, often it is because he felt your personality no longer meshed with his—for one reason or another.

-So why has he been dating you for many months and now decides that he's is no longer digging your personality?
-Because men aren't as emotionally connected as woman.
-That's why they tend to show how they really feel through their actions.
 It was probably several weeks or possibly months ago—that if you think back, you started to see his actions change toward you.
-Probably subtle at first, it usually is, before it slowly increases.
+Probably subtle at first—it usually is—before it slowly increases.
 So why do men take their time versus being upfront and honest?